-External catheters, or external urinary catheters (EUC) are different than traditional catheters in that they are not inserted into the urethra.
-Instead, this catheter style uses tubing and gravity to empty urine from the bladder and into a drainage bag.
+External or external urinary catheters (EUC) differ from traditional catheters since they do not insert into the urethra.
+Instead, this catheter style uses tubing and gravity to empty urine from the bladder into a drainage bag.

-There are several different types of external catheters, including different options for men and women, and they are generally made of silicone or latex.
-While there a lot of options for men in this catheter category, there are not generally as many options available for women.
+There are several types of external catheters for men and women made from silicone or latex.
+While there are many options for men in this catheter category, there are fewer options for women.

 Many health experts recommend using external catheters as an alternative option when medically possible.
-In fact, the Centers for Disease Control and Prevention (CDC) stated in 2009 that clinicians, “consider using external catheters as an alternative to an indwelling urinary catheter (IUC) in cooperative male patients without urine retention or bladder outlet obstruction.”
+The Centers for Disease Control and Prevention (CDC) stated in 2009 that clinicians “consider using external catheters as an alternative to an indwelling urinary catheter (IUC) in cooperative male patients without urinary retention or bladder outlet obstruction.”

-But, what are the benefits to using external catheters specifically?
+But what are the benefits of using external catheters specifically?
 Here are some commonly reported examples:

 - Comfort: Many patients report that external catheters are more comfortable to use.

-- Safety: Due to this type of catheter not being inserted into the bladder internally, there are less reported risks of UTIs.
+- Safety: Due to this type of catheter not being inserted into the bladder internally, there are fewer reported risks of UTIs.

 Who Can Use External Catheters?

-Not everyone is a good candidate for external catheter usage, and not every medical condition warrants the use of external catheters.
-Some of the most common medical conditions in which external catheters are sometimes used include:
+Only some people are good candidates for external catheter usage, and only some medical conditions warrant using external catheters.
+Some of the most common medical conditions that use external catheters are:

 - Mobility issues that make regular bathroom access difficult.

-- Urinary incontinence that prevent patience from controlling urine output from their bladder.
+- Urinary incontinence prevents patience from controlling urine output from their bladder.

-It’s important that you discuss with your doctor or healthcare provider if external catheters are right for you.
-But, it’s not generally recommended that this catheter style is used for the following medical conditions:
+You must discuss with your doctor or healthcare provider if an external catheter suits you.
+This catheter style is familiar with the following medical condition(s):

-- Bladder stones and urethral blockages that restrict or slow down the flow of urine
+- Bladder stones and urethral blockages restrict or slow down the flow of urine.

-- Situations of neurogenic bladder that prevent the full emptying of the bladder due to conditions like Multiple Sclerosis (MS)
+- Situations of a neurogenic bladder prevent the emptying of the bladder due to conditions like Multiple Sclerosis (MS).

-Male external catheters, also referred to as condom catheters, are generally comprised out of silicone rubber or latex so that there are material options for those who may be allergic to one or the other.
+Male external catheters, also referred to as condom catheters, are generally silicone rubber or latex, so there are material options for those who may be allergic to one.
 Condom catheters are placed over the shaft of the penis and connected to a catheter tube that leads to a drainage bag below the bladder for urine collection.

-External catheters for males come in a variety of sizes to fit different anatomical needs.
-To find the correct size, the circumference of the head of the penis is measured and then divided by 3.14.
-The end resulting number from this calculation will allow healthcare providers and catheter users to correctly choose the size they need in accordance with the individual sizing guide provided by the catheter manufacturer.
+External catheters for males come in various sizes to fit different anatomical needs.
+To find the correct size, measure the circumference of the head of the penis and then divide by 3.14.
+The resulting number from this calculation will allow healthcare providers and catheter users to correctly choose the size they need using the individual sizing guide provided by the catheter manufacturer.

 What Are Female External Catheters?

-There are not as many female catheter options available, but many healthcare providers and patients prefer this form of catheter due to its non invasiveness.
-Female catheters are generally made of soft and flexible materials and placed in between the labia and buttocks.
+Few female catheter options are available, but many healthcare providers and patients prefer this form of catheter due to its non-invasiveness.
+Female catheters are generally made of soft and flexible materials and placed between the labia and buttocks.
 Gravity assists this type of external catheter by pulling urine through the catheter tube and into a collection device for disposal.
 There are not usually different sizes available for female external catheters; instead, they tend to be “one size fits all.”

-While there are definitely some great benefits that come with external catheter usage, there are also some negative aspects that should be considered.
-Below are some of the risks or disadvantages to using external catheters that healthcare providers and catheter users should consider when making their decision:
+External catheters have both positive and negative aspects.
+Below are some of the risks or disadvantages of using external catheters that healthcare providers and catheter users should consider when making their decision:

-- Adhesive used can cause allergic reactions in some patients.
+- Adhesives used can cause allergic reactions in some patients.

-- Can fall off if not properly sized.
+- It can fall off if not correctly sized.